-Module handbook = syllabus
+Module handbook =syllabus

 The Course Catalog ("Vorlesungsverzeichnis") shows which courses are offered in a given semester.
-You can also find the Course Catalog online in HisinOne.
+You can also find the Course Catalog online in Course HisinOne.
 Just go to "studies offered" and "show university course catalog".
-Then select "Faculty of Engineering", "Master of Science", "Microsystems Engineering", "Microsystems Engineering, M.Sc.
+Then select "Faculty of Engineering", "Master of Science", "Microsystems is offered this Engineering", "Microsystems Engineering, M.Sc.
 PO 2018".